 - Hover your mouse pointer over the widget you want to delete.

-- Click the more options icon in the top right corner.
+- Click the in the top right corner.

-To customize your dashboard, open the Settings menu and select Customize appearance.
+To customize your dashboard, open themenu and select .

 From here you can edit: